Why Is My Air Conditioner Making Noise Even When Its Off?

 First, Find Where the Sound is Coming From

 The outdoor unit also houses the relay switch, an important component for stabilizing the voltage that enters the system.
-When this part makes a sound, it may have failed and will have to be replaced.
+When this part makes a sound, it might have failed and will have to be replaced.

 These Noises Are Most Often Because of an Electrical Problem

-Leave Electrical Problems to the Pros
+Leave Electrical Problems with the Pros

 - Improper repairs can end up doing more damage: Even if you think your DIY skills resolved the problem, it may have ended up doing more harm than good.
 Air conditioning systems are still complex machinery, after all.